LI GALLI: WHERE MERMAIDS DWELL

 Certainly, Massine dealt with some problems such as the fury of the sea and wind, but he commissioned the construction of a villa that will be renovated later by the famous architect Le Corbusier in 1937.
 This archipelago was for him a refuge and a great source of inspiration.
 As a matter of fact, he hoped that this place could be the same for other young artists from all over the world who were searching for a place far from modernity and a source of inspiration.
 Moreover, Massine thought that some of its best artistic productions were born in that place.

-After his death in 1979, Rudolf Nureyev, a Russian dancer who was in Positano to pick up the prize “Léonide Massine per l’arte della danza”, just like his colleague Massine couldn’t resist the charm of Li Galli and bought the islands.
+After Massine's death in 1979, Rudolf Nureyev, a Russian dancer who was in Positano to pick up the prize “Léonide Massine per l’arte della danza”, just like his colleague couldn’t resist the charm of Li Galli and bought the islands.
 The villa, built at the behest of his predecessor, was restyled with azulejos (ceramic tiles) and kilim carpet while he ordered the construction of a dance hall in the Saracen tower.
 Nureyev loved this place where he could isolate himself from the world.
 It is said that the last time he was there in September 1992, being sure that he would never return there again because of his illness, he kissed the rocks of those islands that had become for him a refuge.
 With his death in 1993, the golden era where this place was a cradle of art ended.

 Today the owner is a famous Sorrentine hotelier and docking is possible only by invitation.